silx-kit/silx/doc/source/modules/gui/plot/index.rst

      - :class:`.PlotTools.LimitsToolBar` is a QToolBar displaying and controlling the limits of a :class:`PlotWidget`.
    * - |imgColorbar|
-     - :class:`Colorbar` display colormap gradient and can be linked with a plot to display the colormap
+     - :class:`.ColorBar.ColorBarWidget` display colormap gradient and can be linked with a plot to display the colormap

 Public modules